 The Accreditation Council for Graduate Medical Education (ACGME) is implementing the ACGME Outcome Project to assure that physicians are appropriately trained in the knowledge and skills of their specialties.
-The ACGME derived 6 general (core) competencies thought to be essential for any practicing physician: patient care, medical knowledge, practice-based learning and improvement, interpersonal skills, professionalism, and systems-based practice.1 To incorporate these competencies into the specialty of Emergency Medicine, an Emergency Medicine Competency Task Force determined how these competencies fit into the EM Model.
-The 6 general competencies are an integral part of the practice of Emergency Medicine and are embedded into the EM Model.2
+The ACGME derived 6 general (core) competencies thought to be essential for any practicing physician: patient care, medical knowledge, practice-based learning and improvement, interpersonal skills, professionalism, and systems-based practice.
+The 6 general competencies are an integral part of the practice of Emergency Medicine and are embedded into the EM Model.
+To incorporate these competencies into the specialty of Emergency Medicine, an Emergency Medicine Competency Task Force demonstrated how these competencies are integrated into the EM Model in Chapman, et al.